Final Exam Topics

 - Be able to describe, define, and decompose different design principles.

-- For each of the interaction styles covered in the book, be able to describe it, to give examples of guidelines in building interfaces using the style, and to summarize its advantages and disadvantages (i.e., situations in which a given style is appropriate or inappropriate, based on the characteristics of the task and the user.)
+- For a given interaction style, be able to describe it, to give examples of guidelines in building interfaces using the style, and to summarize its advantages and disadvantages (i.e., situations in which a given style is appropriate or inappropriate, based on the characteristics of the task and the user.)

-- Be able to use the vocabulary of windowing systems correctly and
+- Be able to use the vocabulary of implemented interactive systems

 - Sample question: An interface must provide users with a list of ten items from which they can choose one or more.
-Provide two alternative designs for this functionality and identify the strengths and weaknesses of each.
+[For a given platform], provide two alternative designs for this functionality and identify the strengths and weaknesses of each.

-- Be able to produce or explain a given keystroke-level or GOMS
+- Be able to produce or explain a given keystroke-level model.

-- Sample question: Consider the task of whatever.
+- Sample question: Consider [a given task].
 Devise a KLM that represents this task.
 What assumptions have you made?

 - Be able to produce a standard formal notation (e.g. a state machine) for a given scenario.
 Be able to decide on appropriate abstractions and simplifications, if necessary.